Thiel Capital

-Thiel Capital is an American venture capital fund, which is also Peter Thiel's "family office".
+Thiel Capital is an American company described as a family office, venture capital firm or an investment firm, founded by Peter Thiel.
+In a 2023 article, Barron's described Thiel Capital as the venture capital arm of Thiel's family trust office Rivendell Trust.
 It was formed in 2011 and is based in Los Angeles.

 Thiel Capital provides "strategic and operational support" for many of Peter Thiel's initiatives and ventures.
-Thiel Capital has incubated several major investment firms — Founders Fund, Mithril, and Valar Ventures—as well as other business and philanthropic initiatives like the Thiel Fellowship and Breakout Labs.
+Thiel Capital has incubated several major investment firms—Founders Fund, Mithril, and Valar Ventures—as well as other business and philanthropic initiatives like the Thiel Fellowship and Breakout Labs.